 Besides turning the load on, the inductor is also energized.
 This is later released when the MOSFET is in off position and the current flows through this way:

 This way the conversion process is done.
 Depending on the on-time and off-time i.e. the duty cycle, the power delivered to the load is controlled.
 More the duty cycle, more power to the load.
 Is it complex?
 I don’t think so.

 So what’s the basic circuit diagram?

-This is the circuit, of course you have to use suitable resistors where it should be.
+This is the circuit, of course, you have to use suitable resistors where they should be.
 And the clock source?
 You can use any type of like MCUs or analog IC.

 In this article, we have seen how we can use N-Channel MOSFET in our buck converter circuit also use a very simple gate driving circuit.
 I think this will help you a lot.
 Thank you for your time, see you soon in the next article where we can use this circuit for practical purposes.